 - Fewer shopping and dining options: Compared to West Maui, you’ll find less shopping and dining options available.

 - Price: Unless you’re staying in a budget-friendly rental in Kihei, prepare to spend a little more for your stay.
-The average hotel room price in South Maui was $717 per night and the average vacation rental price per night is $306.
-(Data from January 2020 Hawaii Tourism Authority report).
+The average hotel room price in South Maui was $1,022 per night, compared with $541 per night (data is from the August 2022 Hawaii Tourism Authority report).